Curriculum

 class = "Python" # 'class' is a reserved keyword

-Best Practice: Use descriptive variable names like user_name
+Best Practice: In order to create clear code, start to use descriptive variable names like user_name instead of x.

 Python allows multiple assignments in a single line.